vedad/CMB-spectrum/README.md

 To see the newest version of the code at any time, check the `dev-mac` branch:
 * `pycode` contains Python code for plotting, but also code that computes Milestone I.
 * `src` contains Fortran 90 code that will be used throughout the rest of the milestones.

-All changes will be merged to `master` at the end of each milestone.